bgarcial/monitoring-queues/Documentation/README.md

 >Team 3 wants to be notified if there are more than 25 messages in standard non-error queues.

-Due to reasons time I didn't attacth screenshots for the arrival of messages for those queues, but I wanted to mention I am sending 100 messages to all the standard non-error queues [by calling this bash file](https://github.com/bgarcial/monitoring-queues/blob/master/sending-batch-messages.sh)
+Due to reasons time I didn't attacth screenshots for the arrival of messages for all those standard non-error queues with more than 25 messages, but I wanted to mention I am sending 100 messages to all the standard non-error queues [by calling this bash file](https://github.com/bgarcial/monitoring-queues/blob/master/sending-batch-messages.sh)

 These are [the messages sent](https://github.com/bgarcial/monitoring-queues/blob/master/send-houses-batch.json)